its-cyberjaya/constitution/README.md

-# Constitution of IT Society, Multimedia University (Cyberjaya Campus) 2015/16 session
+# Constitution of IT Society, Multimedia University (Cyberjaya Campus)

+_This document is in draft mode._

+This document is established as of the 2015/2016 academic session of Multimedia University.

 ## Regulation 1: General information